- What happens after treatment for adult brain and spinal cord tumors?

 - Keeping copies of your medical records and health insurance

-- Lifestyle changes after having an adult brain or spinal cord tumor
+- Lifestyle changes during and after an adult brain or spinal cord tumor

-- How does having an adult brain or spinal cord tumor affect your emotional health?
+- How might having an adult brain or spinal cord tumor affect your emotional health?

-- What happens if treatment for an adult brain or spinal cord tumor is no longer working?
+- If treatment for an adult brain or spinal cord tumor stops working

-What happens if treatment for an adult brain or spinal cord tumor is no longer working?
+If treatment for an adult brain or spinal cord tumor stops working

-If a tumor keeps growing or comes back after one kind of treatment, it may be possible to try another treatment plan that might still cure it, or at least keep it under control enough to help you live longer and feel better.
-But when a person has tried many different treatments and the tumor is still growing, it tends to become resistant to all treatment.
-If this happens, it’s important to weigh the possible limited benefits of a new treatment against the possible downsides, including treatment side effects.
+If a tumor keeps growing or comes back after one kind of treatment, it’s often possible to try another approach to treating the tumor.
+Clinical trials also might offer chances to try newer treatments that could be helpful.
+But when a person has tried many different treatments and the tumor is still growing, even newer treatments might no longer be helpful.
+If this happens, it’s important to weigh the possible limited benefits of trying a new treatment against the possible downsides, including treatment side effects.
 Everyone has their own way of looking at this.

 If you want to continue to get treatment for as long as you can, you need to think about the odds of treatment having any benefit and how this compares to the possible risks and side effects.
-In many cases, your doctor can estimate how likely it is the tumor will respond to treatment you are considering.
+Your doctor can estimate how likely it is the tumor will respond to treatment you’re considering.
 For instance, the doctor may say that more treatment might have about a 1 in 100 chance of working.
 Some people are still tempted to try this.
-But it is important to think about and understand your reasons for choosing this plan.
+But it’s important have realistic expectations if you do choose this plan.

-No matter what you decide to do, it is important that you feel as good as you can.
+No matter what you decide to do, it’s important that you feel as good as you can.
 Make sure you are asking for and getting treatment for any symptoms you might have, such as nausea or pain.
 This type of treatment is called palliative care.